sudhirkumargpt/test/README.md

 angularjs-lazy-loading-with-requirejs
 =====================================
 A demonstration of lazy loading in [AngularJS](http://angularjs.org/) using [Asynchronous Module Definitions (AMD)](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) with [RequireJS](http://requirejs.org/) syntax using [Curl](https://github.com/cujojs/curl).
+This sample application was created to accompanie the blog post entitled '[Lazy Loading In AngularJS](http://ify.io/entry/172/lazy-loading-in-angularjs/)'.

 ## How it works
 Simple specify your routes along with its lazy dependencies in `app/appRoutes.js`